Labor's escalating backflips with turnpikes

-Not only that, Chris Evans also settled a compensation deal for Cornelia Rau in the first week of the new Parliamentary year, and then moved swiftly to deal with the almost 250 cases of unlawful detention, identified by the Commonwealth Ombudsman for Immigration - that is, cases where the Immigration Department was awfully wrong to lock up nearly 250 people in Immigration Detention centres or jails.
+Chris Evans also quickly settled a compensation deal for Cornelia Rau in the first week of the new Parliamentary year.
+Then he moved swiftly to deal with the almost 250 cases of unlawful detention, identified by the Commonwealth Ombudsman for Immigration.
+These were cases where the Immigration Department was awfully wrong to lock up nearly 250 people in Immigration Detention centres or jails.

 On this page you'll find three items plus one of the many community initiatives to establish a Royal Commission.